 WELLBEING DURING SCHOOL CLOSURE COVID-19

-Nailsea School have put together a support directory to help students manage their mental health during this challenging time.
+We have put together a support directory and daily activity calendar ideas to help students manage their mental health during this challenging time.

 We want you, our students, to thrive at Nailsea School, we want you to be aspirational individuals, with a belief in yourself to be successful.
 We recognise that ‘success’ has a range of meanings and that it can only be measured by the achievement of you as an individual.